-- \ After graduation, these students would hold an additional \$29 million in income that could be reinvested into the state and local economy through consumer spending. - \\ The higher wages of new graduates would allow them to spend more as consumers, benefitting the state in the form of sales, excise, and property tax revenues, among others.
-We estimate that the 2,013 students who would benefit from tuition equality and graduate within six years would pay as much as \$5.5 million in additional federal income taxes as well as an additional \$4.3 million in Wisconsin state and local taxes.
+- After graduation, these students would hold an additional \$2.7 million in income that could be reinvested into the state and local economy through consumer spending on everything from housing and transportation to consumer goods. - The higher wages of new graduates would allow them to spend more as consumers, benefitting the state in the form of sales, excise, and property tax revenues, among others.
+We estimate that the 321 students who would benefit from instate tuition and graduate within six years would pay as much as \$490,000 in additional federal income taxes as well as an additional \$290,000 in state and local taxes.